ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 Using ``ansible.legacy`` to access local custom modules from collections-based roles
 =====================================================================================

 Some roles depend on :ref:`local custom modules <developing_locally>` that are not part of the role itself.
 When you move these roles into collections, they can no longer find those custom plugins.
-The ``ansible.legacy`` collection allows your role to search the pre-collections default paths for local custom modules and plugins.
+Adding the ``ansible.legacy`` collection enables legacy behavior, configuring your role to search the pre-collections default paths for local custom modules and plugins.

-To enable a role in a collection to find legacy custom modules and other plugins stored locally:
+To enable a role hosted in a collection to find legacy custom modules and other plugins hosted locally:

 Edit the role's ``meta/main.yml`` and add the ``ansible.legacy`` collection to your collection-hosted role to enable the use of legacy custom modules and plugins for all tasks: